aruesberg/pdsnd_github/README.md

 ### Description
-This is the bikeshare project from the python part of the programming for Data Science nano degree contains the program but not the data csv files
+This is the bikeshare project from the python part of the programming for Data Science nano degree contains the program but not the data csv files.

 ### Files used
 bikeshare.py